Fraud Blocker

 Transit Control Card

-Migratory controls to start your Galapagos Islands vacations
+Migratory Procedures to Commence Your Galapagos Islands Vacation

-After having all the visa and vaccination prerequisites checked, you’ll have other migratory requirements to start your vacation in the Galapagos Islands.
-All these requirements need to be reviewed before embarking on your flight.
-Since the Galapagos Islands are a protected National Park, you’ll have other controls when entering.
+Once you’ve met all the visa and vaccination prerequisites, you’ll encounter other migratory requirements to kickstart your Galapagos Islands vacation.
+It’s essential to address these requirements before embarking on your flight, especially considering that the Galapagos Islands are a protected National Park with specific entry controls.

-The process starts with the Galapagos Transit Control Card.
-The card is needed as your immigration permission to travel to the islands.
-With it, the government can control the duration of your stay in the archipelago.
-It’s recommended that you pre-register so you don’t wait that long at the airport.
-Especially if you don’t have the patience to give all your information verbally to the agent.
-If you’re traveling with your family, you can pre-register the whole group at the same link.
+The process commences with obtaining the Galapagos Transit Control Card, a document that serves as your immigration permission for traveling to the islands.
+This card allows the government to monitor the duration of your stay in the archipelago.
+To expedite your airport experience, it’s highly recommended to pre-register, saving you time, particularly if you prefer not to verbally provide all your information to the agent.
+For those traveling with family, you can pre-register the entire group using the same link.

-You’ll need to queue up at the Galapagos National Institute or INGALA -by its acronym in Spanish- counter at the airport.
-You’ll be requested to present your passport and pay a USD 20 fee per person in cash only.
-This card is required again when you leave the islands and return home, so please don’t lose it.
+Upon arrival at the airport, you’ll need to visit the Galapagos National Institute, often referred to as INGALA (an acronym in Spanish).
+Here, you’ll be required to present your passport and pay a fee of USD 20 per person, in cash only.
+It’s essential to keep this card safe, as it will be required again when you leave the islands and return home.

 Queue at the airport